kubedb/cli/docs/elasticsearch_tutorial.md

     - ReadWriteOnce
     resources:
       requests:
         storage: 50Mi
   init:
     scriptSource:
       scriptPath: "postgres-init-scripts/run.sh"
       gitRepo:
         repository: "https://github.com/k8sdb/postgres-init-scripts.git"

 $ kubedb create -f ./docs/examples/tutorial/elasticsearch/demo-1.yaml
 validating "./docs/examples/tutorial/elasticsearch/demo-1.yaml"
 postgres "e1" created
 ```

 Here,
  - `spec.version` is the version of Elasticsearch database.
-In this tutorial, a Elasticsearch 9.5 database is going to be created.
+In this tutorial, an Elasticsearch 9.5 database is going to be created.

  - `spec.doNotPause` tells KubeDB operator that if this tpr is deleted, it should be automatically reverted.
 This should be set to true for production databases to avoid accidental deletion.